 Gallery on the Green, Canton, CT

 Prints: Archival pigment prints on paper in sizes 12" x 18" to 20" x 30" are available for purchase.
-Dye sublimation prints on metal up to 30" x 45" are true to color and are stunning.
+Waterline prints are on William Turner watercolor paper.
+Dye sublimation prints on metal up to 30" x 45" are also available.
 Please inquire.